ksel172/ksel172.github.io/_posts/2025-2-9-meduza-version-0.3-demo.md

 ### Description

-Meduza C2 is modularity focused, collaborative Command and Control framework coded in Golang (server), C# (agent) and ReactJS (client).
-The project has been in development for a relatively short time and the initial goal was to rewrite an older C2 project made by ksel172 in C# and Blazor.
+Meduza C2 is a modular, collaborative Command and Control framework developed using Golang (server), C# (agent), and ReactJS (client).
+The project has been in development for a relatively short time, initially aiming to rewrite an older C2 project created by ksel172 in C# and Blazor.

 ### Features

-The project consists of 3 main components and is aiming to the implementation of the following features:
+The project consists of three main components and aims to implement the following features:

-	- Containerized and easy to deploy framework with lots of customizability.
+- **Containerized and easy-to-deploy framework** with extensive customizability.
-	- Multiplayer command and control with teams and roles for users.
+- **Multiplayer command and control**, allowing teams and roles for users.
-	- Payload compilation using the dotnet framework.
+- **Payload compilation using the .NET framework**.
-	- Dynamic module loading for agents with dependency resolution and quick development using the ModuleBase Nuget package - https://github.com/ksel172/Meduza.Agent.ModuleBase.
+- **Dynamic module loading for agents**, featuring dependency resolution and streamlined development with the [ModuleBase NuGet package](https://github.com/ksel172/Meduza.Agent.ModuleBase).
-	- Different listener types including support for external listener implementation.
+- **Support for multiple listener types**, including external listener implementation.
-	- Support for external agents.
+- **Integration with external agents**.
-	- Intuitive and easy to navigate user interface coded in ReactJS.
+- **Intuitive user interface**, built using ReactJS.
-	- Integrated MITRE graph providing easily accessible adversary tactics and techniques.
+- **Built-in MITRE ATT&CK visualization**, providing easy access to adversary tactics and techniques.
-	- Multi-platform support for usage across different operating systems.
+- **Multi-platform support**, ensuring compatibility across different operating systems.
-	- Encrypted communication using AES 256 bit with message integrity verification and TLS/SSL support.
+- **End-to-end encrypted communication**, utilizing AES-256 with message integrity verification and TLS/SSL support.

+---

 ## Demo

-> [!NOTE] Note
-> The functionality will be previewed using postman to contact the teamserver API due to the client-server communication not being entirely finished in this milestone (v0.3).
+> **Note:** The functionality will be previewed using Postman to interact with the teamserver API, as the client-server communication is not fully implemented in this milestone (v0.3).

 ### Startup

-Requirements:
+#### Requirements:

 - Docker
 - .NET 8 Runtime
 - npm

 #### Starting the Server

-The server docker compose currently features four containers and a volume:
+The server's Docker Compose configuration includes four containers and a volume:

- - teamserver - Main server docker container.
+- **teamserver** – Main server container.
- - postgres - Database.
+- **postgres** – Database.
- - redis - Used for caching and pubsub functionality.
+- **redis** – Used for caching and pub/sub functionality.
- - pgadmin - Used for querying and database management.
+- **pgadmin** – Database management interface.

-The server can be ran using a docker command with a `.env` file containing the server configuration:
+The server can be started using the following command, with a `.env` file containing the necessary configuration:

 ```shell
 docker compose --env-file .env.dev up --force-recreate --build

 ```
 ![running the docker compose command](/assets/img/blogs/2025-2-9-meduza-version-0.3-demo/teamserver-build.png)